General

 Understanding these requirements is essential for compliance and also for efficient clinical trial delivery.

-Below I have highlighted the my top 8 critical service provider management requirements under ICH E6(R3) and how to implement them effectively.
+Below I have highlighted my top 8 critical service provider management requirements under ICH E6(R3) and how to implement them effectively.

 1. Document Transferred Activities Precisely